SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data/index.md

                               </ul>

                               <p>
                                 In general, the further to the right, the more specific area you are looking for.
-So here we are doing the action <strong>runSummary</strong> on a specific <strong>deviceHealthScripts</strong>.
+So here we are doing the action **runSummary** on a specific **deviceHealthScripts**.
 If you search these up, you can find the MS Graph endpoint [Get deviceHealthScriptRunSummary](https://docs.microsoft.com/graph/api/intune-devices-devicehealthscriptrunsummary-get?view=graph-rest-beta).
                               </p>

                               <p>